 Health outcome assessment

-We focused on parental completed questionnaire information on (presumably infectious) respiratory outcomes including wheezing and bronchitis within the 1st year, as well as on allergy-prone respiratory outcomes asthma and allergic rhinitis / hay fever in later childhood (INMA: 7y, GINI/LISA south and north: 6y, BAMSE: 8y).
+We focused on parental completed questionnaire information on (presumably infectious) respiratory outcomes including wheezing and bronchitis within the 1st year, as well as on current allergy-prone respiratory outcomes asthma and allergic rhinitis / hay fever in later childhood (INMA: 7y, GINI/LISA south and north: 6y, BAMSE: 8y).
 For GINI/LISA South and North, as well as for BAMSE, there were further data available on aeroallergen sensitization (specific immunoglobulin E (IgE) > 0.35 kU/l) at 6 and 8 years, respectively.
 Detailed information of the health outcome assessment in the birth cohorts is provided in the Supplementary Information 6.

 Statistical analysis